MeRupamGanguly/interview-preparation/Kafka.md

 - Kafka Broker need to onfigured to support SSL/TLS.
 For this we can modify the server.properties file.
 - When we call kafka.NewProducer(&kafka.ConfigMap{...} and kafka.NewConsumer(&kafka.ConfigMap{..}  we need to pass security protocol ssl/tls, CA certificate location, Client certificate location, Client private key location, client pasword etc.

+both the Kafka server and Kafka clients (e.g., producers, consumers) need their own certificates and private keys if we are enabling mutual TLS (mTLS), which is highly recommended for secure production environments.
+On the Kafka Client and server (Producer/Consumer)  Private Key, Signed Certificate, Keystore (with private key + certificate), Truststore (with server CA certificate) needed.

+If mTLS is not enabled, then only the Kafka broker needs to present a certificate to prove its identity to the client.
+The client does not need its own certificate or private key.

+The Kafka broker must have a keystore that contains its private key and signed certificate, so it can establish a secure TLS connection.
+It can also have a truststore if needed, for verifying client certificates in other contexts (though not required without mTLS).

+The Kafka clients (producers or consumers) only need a truststore containing the CA certificate that signed the Kafka broker's certificate.
+This allows the client to verify the server’s identity.
+The client does not need a private key, signed certificate, or a keystore in this setup.

 In a microservices architecture, each service that communicates with Kafka will need to use the above configuration , Service 1 Needs access to ca.crt, kafka-client.crt, and kafka-client.key.
 Similarly, Service 2 will need the same certificates (or its own unique client certificates).

-Microservices can access the necessary certificates (you may want to store them securely, e.g., in a vault, or use Kubernetes secrets in a containerized environment).
+Microservices can access the necessary certificates (we may want to store them securely, e.g., in a vault, or use Kubernetes secrets in a containerized environment).

 A Key Management System (KMS) is crucial for managing certificates, private keys, and other sensitive information securely.
 KMS solutions provide centralized management, automated key rotation, and secure storage.
 Many regulations require the use of KMS for managing encryption keys and certificates.
 KMS can automatically rotate keys, provide audit trails, and simplify compliance with encryption standards.